 The Polerouter was initially introduced and marketed as a Polarouter in 1954.
 This can be seen quite clearly within a lot of the early marketing and reference material shown in the Vintage Advertising section.
 Along with the name being changed to Polerouter in 1955, the case construction was also changed.
-The original Polarouter case construction can be seen below, where the plexi was was fitted from the inside, then the inner marker ring, and the dial/movement finally pressing everything together for a tight fit.
-The new Polerouter case construction used a plexi that was press-fitted from the outside, and the marker ring / dial / movement was fitted together as one piece, before being held within the case by clamps.
+The original Polarouter case construction had the plexi fitted from outside, tensioned by the inner marker ring/rehaut, and the dial/movement finally pressing everything together for a tight fit (below).
+The new Polerouter case construction used a plexi that was press-fitted from the inside, and held in place against the case by a screw-in metal ring.

 The Polerouters retained the use of same 138SS caliber bumper movements as their Polarouter predecessors.
 To reflect the changes, the model reference codes received an S in front of the old ones, changing from, for example, 20217-1 (Polarouter) to S20217-1 (Polerouter).
 Later in the production period an H-case was also made available (e.g. H20217-1), though the differences between these and S-cases are up for debate.
 Polarouters can most easily distinguished from later S- and H- Polerouters by the dial, plexi diameter, and the 6-notches in the caseback as opposed to the 12-sided polygonal shape that replaced it on the Polerouter.

 ABOVE: Polarouter 20217 front and back (left) and Polerouter S20217 front and back (right).

 Polarouter changes: 1st and 2nd executions

 Polarouter serial numbers have been found to range from 1,64x,xxx to 1,69x,xxx, and appear in two distinct serial range batches: (1) 1,64x,xxx; and (2) 1,67x,xxx-1,69x,xxx.